seba-1511/specialists/paper/paper.md

 <!--TODO: Write this section with updated results.-->

-For CIFAR-100 we performed the exact same experiment as for CIFAR-10 but considered using more specialists, the largest experiments involving 28 clusters.
+For CIFAR-100 we performed the exact same experiment as for CIFAR-10 but used more specialists, the largest experiments involving 28 clusters.
 The results are shown in Table 2.

 Results        | standard    | soft sum    | soft sum pred | soft sum not pred
 ---------------|-------------|-------------|---------------|------------------